shaky411/Bootstrap-Portfolio/README.md

 ## Usage

-Please click on the following link to see my finished portfolio webpage.
+Please click on the following link to see my finished portfolio page.

 https://shaky411.github.io/Bootstrap-Portfolio/